markus7800/PPLStaticFactor/README.md

 You can configure the number of iterations for `is` and `lmh` in `evaluation/N_iters.jl` based on `modelname`.

+The `lmh` option runs the benchmark described in [2.
+LMH: Single-site Metroplis-Hastings](#lmh), the `vi` option runs the benchmark described in [3.
+BBVI: Black-box Variational Inference](#bbvi) and the `smc` option runs the benchmark described in [4.
+SMC: Sequential Monte Carlo](#smc).
+The `lp` option benchmarks just the density function of the model and the `is` option benchmarks importance sampling.

-Note that in order to compare the factorised SMC implementation to a naive implementation, you have to implement a data-annealed version of your model in `evaluation/smc.jl` (This makes only sense if your model can make use of incrementally adding observed data points during SMC inference.
+Note that in order to compare the factorised SMC implementation to a naive implementation, you have to implement a data-annealed version of your model in `evaluation/smc.jl` (This only makes sense if your model can make use of incrementally adding observed data points during SMC inference.
 For examples see `evaluation/smc.jl`).